JOLENE KHOR

 LUKE MOMBREA

-Luke Mombrea is a composer originally from Oakland, California.
-His work spans many different mediums including concert works, art installations and scores for film and television.
-Luke’s work often utilizes folk materials, improvisation, microtonality and electroacoustic processing.
+Luke Mombrea is a composer, sound artist and music producer originally from Oakland, California.
+His work spans a variety of mediums including live performance, studio recordings, installation, dance, and film.
+Luke’s work often utilizes electroacoustic processing, improvisation, microtonality and archival folk materials.

 While studying at UCLA, Luke was introduced to the film music industry by interning and then working at Hans Zimmer’s Remote Control Productions.
 He then traveled to London where he graduated from the Royal College of Music with a Master’s of Music in Composition.

-Since then he has regularly worked on large-scale film and television projects providing both orchestration and music preparation.
-His credits include Silo, Loki, Grace, Alien: Earth, Black Panther: Wakanda Forever and The Wild Robot.
-His orchestrations have been recorded at Abbey Road, AIR, Fox, Warner Brothers and Sony studios.
+Since then he has regularly worked as an orchestrator on large-scale film, television and game projects including Silo, Loki, Black Panther: Wakanda Forever, Emancipation, Frozen Planet and the Final Fantasy series.
+His original scores and orchestrations have been recorded at Abbey Road, AIR, Fox, Warner Brothers and Sony studios.

-Luke has scored films that have premiered at numerous major film festivals such as at Cannes, SXSW, BFI London, Venice and Sundance.
-Most recently, he completed the score for Point Unknown, a pilot being developed by HBO/Warner.
-He is currently based in Los Angeles.
+Luke has scored films that have premiered at numerous major film festivals such as at Cannes, BFI London, Berlinale, Venice, TIFF, Tribeca and Sundance.
+He recently completed the score for Point Unknown, a pilot being developed by HBO/Warner.
+Luke’s catalog is represented by Peermusic.

 LINKS